New Construction Homes In Northern VA

 The above list is just a snapshot of towns to find new homes in Northern VA.
 There are all kinds of new projects going on in other towns.

 Builders usually build in cycles.
 In a buyer’s market, that means there are more people selling than buying and buyers get a choice of homes.
-In this market there are a lot of resale homes on the market.
-Usually, this means less new construction.

 In a seller’s market, there is more demand for homes and an excess of buyers.
 Oftentimes, there will be more new homes for sale during these times of high demand for housing.